 - Talk to the label experts.
 Loop in a label converter to determine which sustainable label materials would work best for your product and brand.

 - Skim through the Federal Trade Commission’s (FTC) Green Guides.
 You don’t need to commit these rules to memory, but the examples on pages 5-12 of this document should give you a good idea of how the design of your packaging impacts what “green” marketing claims you can (and cannot) make.

 - Consider your packaging design holistically.
-If the rest of your package isn’t recyclable, choosing a recyclable label material might not be the best choice.
+If the rest of your package isn’t recyclable, choosing a recycle-friendly label material might not be the best choice.
 But a lightweight label material might be the perfect drop-in solution.